Inevitabby/notes/sta2260/01 - Introduction.md

 **Multi-Stage R.S.**: A mixture or combination of at least two methods above (except simple R.S.)

-> **Note**: In this course, we'll assume the samples we're given are good samples and gotten through simple R.S., unless told otherwise.
+> **Course Note**: Assume the samples we're given are good samples unless told otherwise.